EDCD/EDMarketConnector/PLUGINS.md

 if that's what was in the file.

 New in version 5.8.0:

+`StarPos`, `SystemAddress`, `SystemName` and `SystemPopulation` have been added to the `state` dictionary.
+Best efforts data pertaining to the star system the player is in.

 `BodyID` and `BodyType` have been added to the `state` dictionary.
 These now track in the same manner as prior core EDDN plugin code.
 Check the documentation above for some caveats.
 Do not just blindly use this data, or